Deon Moore: Woking

 On 8 August 2024, following a successful trial period, Moore joined National League side, Woking.
 He departed the club following the expiry of his contract on 31 December 2024.

 Welling United

 On 22 February 2025, Moore joined National League South side Welling United following a short spell with Dulwich Hamlet.

 Maidstone United

 In July 2025, Moore returned to the National League South following Welling United's relegation, joining Maidstone United.

+Torquay United

+On 20 March 2026, Moore joined fellow National League South club Torquay United on a short-term deal until the end of the season.

 International career

 In May 2023, Moore was selected for a training camp for Guyana, for their 2023 CONCACAF Gold Cup qualification game against Grenada.
 He made his international debut on 17 June 2023 in a Gold Cup Qualification match against Grenada, where Guyana won 5–3 on penalties.

 His first international goal came on 14 October 2023, scoring against Puerto Rico in a CONCACAF Nations League match.